-- Commercial Forestry areas - These remain in a Restricted Fire Season.
-In the first instance contact is to be made with the Forest Owners or Managers.
+- All Reserve Land administered by the Horowhenua District Council is in a Year round (365 day) Restricted Fire Season.
+In the first instance contact is to be made with the Horowhenua District Council.

 Prohibited Fire Season (Total Fire Ban) on all Beaches

-A total fire ban is in place on all Horowhenua beaches and sand dunes.
+A total fire ban remains in place on all Horowhenua beaches and sand dunes.

 Fire Hazard Removal

 If there's a property in your neighbourhood that you believe is a health or safety hazard due to an unkempt section, you might first try talking to the property owner.